 Select statistical, click

-Then CORREL function
+Then the CORREL function

 Result and Discussion

-The observation recorded on population of Lipaphis erysimi on mustard at different weather parameters in the present title “Study of aphid (Lipaphis erysimi) dynamics in Brassica in relation to weather regimes” have been presented in this chapter with the help of tables and graphs, wherever necessary.
+The observation recorded on the population of Lipaphis erysimi on mustard at different weather parameters in the present title “Study of aphid (Lipaphis erysimi) dynamics in Brassica in relation to weather regimes” has been presented in this chapter with the help of tables and graphs, wherever necessary.
 The salient findings of the experiment have been categorized and presented under the following sub- heads.

 Experiment was conducted in Randomized Block Design with 4 treatments namely black mulch, transparent mulch, straw mulch and control plot.
 The crop was sown on 1.12.2014 and harvested on 2.4.2015.
 Observations on aphid population on mustard Varuna variety where taken from 10.1.2015 to 6.3.2015 at an interval of 5 days.
 The total numbers of observations during the crop season are 14.